 Amendments to Rules in Title 10, Division 25 of the Code of State Regulations

-Department staff have been working with stakeholders and participants in the Hazardous Waste Forum to develop a group of proposed changes to the hazardous waste rules in Title 10, Division 25 of the Code of State Regulations (10 CSR 25).
-House Bill 1251 (HB 1251), passed by the 2012 General Assembly and codified in Section 260.373 RSMo, required the department to identify existing rules in Chapters 3, 4, 5 and 7 of 10 CSR 25 that need to be amended to be consistent with the requirements of Section 260.373.
+The “No Stricter Than” statute, part of House Bill 1251 (HB 1251), passed by the 2012 General Assembly, required the department to identify existing rules in Chapters 3, 4, 5 and 7 of 10 CSR 25 that need to be amended to be consistent with the requirements of Section 260.373.
 That section limits the authority of the Missouri Hazardous Waste Management Commission (HWMC) to adopt rules that are stricter than, or that establish requirements sooner than, the corresponding federal regulations in certain subject areas.
-The department has completed the identification and review process for these chapters and has completed an initial draft of the proposed rule amendments that will implement the necessary changes.

-In addition to the changes related to “no stricter than”, multiple rules in 10 CSR 25 will be amended to update the incorporation by reference of the Code of Federal Regulations.
-In October 2012, the Commission approved a finding of necessity to update the incorporation by reference to the 2012 Code of Federal Regulations (CFR), but that effort was put on hold while the no stricter than changes were developed.
-Now that that process is complete, the necessary amendments to update the adoption of the CFR to the July 1, 2013 edition may proceed.
-The department proposes to also adopt two additional rules published by EPA after July 1, 2013.
+In addition to the changes related to “no stricter than”, multiple rules in 10 CSR 25 were amended to update the incorporation by reference of the Code of Federal Regulations.
+The updated incorporation by reference of the CFR is to the July 1, 2013 edition plus two additional rules published by EPA after July 1, 2013.
 The additional federal rules included in this update of the incorporation by reference are:

 - Conditional Exclusion for Solvent Contaminated Wipes